CARTAvis/manual_source/source/image_visualization.rst

    <img src="_static/carta_fn_imageViewer_examples.png"
         style="width:100%;height:auto;">

 When an image is loaded in CARTA, it is shown as a raster image by default, such as the first example in the above figure.
-Users then could generate contour images (ref XXX) and enable WCS matching between different images (ref XXX), such as the other three examples above.
+Users then could generate contour images (see :ref:`contourrendering`) and enable WCS matching between different images (see :ref:`wcsmatching`), such as the other three examples above.

 .. warning::
     If you are running a VNC session from a headless server, CARTA may fail to render images properly (they may appear as a solid color).
 This is due to the fact that CARTA renders images using WebGL which uses GPU to accelerate rendering process.
 Most headless servers have neither discrete nor dedicated GPUs.
 In such cases, it is highly recommended to use the "remote" mode of CARTA (see :ref:`commandLineStartup` for instructions).